boscloud-engine/false-flag-demo/.demo/VC-DEMO-9AM.md

 Each beat = **what to say** + **what to type**.

+### Intro · Why modern CI sucks — ~30s, just talk
+> "CI today is a gate you wait on, not a tool you use."
+> "You push, then you sit there while a cold machine reinstalls the world before it even starts your tests.
+It only runs *after* you commit — so you can't actually check your work until you've already pushed it.
+And when it breaks, it hands you a wall of logs to copy somewhere else and guess from."
+> "Slow, runs on the wrong side of the commit, and a black box."

+> "Depot CI flips all three.
+It runs your *real* pipeline on demand — against your **uncommitted** local diff, before you push.
+The runners come up warm: prebaked images, a shared cache, build-once-and-pull — seconds, not minutes.
+And it's all a CLI and an API, so you call it like a function, read status and logs inline, and fix before anyone sees a red check."
+> "CI stops being a gate you wait on and becomes infrastructure you call."

+> **💬 Deeper talk track (optional):**
+> "The old model is push-and-pray, and it's structurally human-paced — built for a world where a person writes a change, pushes a branch, and waits on it.
+Every team pays the same tax: cold runners, slow feedback, 'works on my machine' drift between local and CI, logs copy-pasted between tools.
+Depot attacks it at the substrate — Depot Cache plugged straight into the runner so results carry to the next one, Depot Registry for fast image handoff, container builds that bake once and pull everywhere.
+The same real environment that judges your PR, available to you on demand against uncommitted code.
+That's the difference between a *faster gate* and a *programmable validation engine* — and it's exactly what makes the agent loop you're about to see possible."

 ### 0 · The problem — ~45s, just talk
 > "Agents made writing code cheap."
 > "Now the bottleneck is *checking* it."